Musick fyne: Scottish Church Music (up to 1603)

 We are very familiar with the names of William Byrd and Thomas Tallis, perhaps also with those of Robert Parsons, Christopher Tye and John Shepherd.

 While the names of many English composers trip off the tongue, until recently it has been harder to name many composers writing music for the Scottish Church.
-However, this difficulty may perhaps be one of quantity rather than quality, partly due to "the ravages of time" and a possible loss of manuscripts following the Reformation in Scotland – this took place in 1559-60, some 18 years later than that in England.
+However, this difficulty may perhaps be one of quantity rather than quality, partly due to "the ravages of time" and a possible loss of manuscripts following the Reformation in Scotland, which took place in 1559-60, some 18 years later than that in England.

 Musical growth in Scotland